 - Store reserve fuel outside your home's living areas and away from any fuel-burning appliance.

-*Generators may only be safely connected to the house wiring using an approved power transfer switch.
+*An auxiliary power generation system may only be safely connected to the house wiring using an approved power transfer switch.
 The transfer switch must be installed by a qualified electrician in accordance with the National Electrical Code and applicable state and local electrical codes.
-For information and to submit electrical plans for our review, call our engineering staff at 969-0311(Hilo), or 327-0510 (Kona).
+For information and to submit electrical plans for our review, please contact us at one of the following:

 Kona: (808) 327-0510